calico-crusade/mangadex-sharp/README.md

 ## Usage
 The API follows the [docs](https://api.mangadex.org/docs/redoc.html) pretty closely.
 With the root object for the api being the `IMangaDex` interface.
-Once you can an instance (see above), you can access any of the sub-sections within it.
+Once you have an instance (see above), you can access any of the sub-sections within it.
 Here are some common use cases:

 ```csharp